 As an ORCID Ambassador for the University of Michigan, I promote the values of the Open Researcher and Contributor ID (ORCID) to researchers.
 See this article for more information.

 Collaborating with developers in the Digital Innovation Greenhouse, I lead a 15-member steering team who are building academic reporting services for faculty, staff and students.
 The ART2.0 project is providing tools aimed at supporting curricular decisions with evidence you understand and trust.
 A beta Course Profile tool was released in March 2016 here (UMich uniqname required).

 I also lead the development of the Problem Roulette study service (UMich uniqname required).
 Problem Roulette provides a low-stress way for students to study for exams in large introductory courses by offering random-within-topic access to prior test problems.
 Since 2012, PR has helped more than 10,000 students work millions of problems in eight courses across Physics, Statistics, Chemistry, Biochemistry, and Enginering.
 A description of the service can be found in this paper.

 Other service activities can be found in my cv.

-In Fall 2012, I will teach a new course in the Honors programs entitled Cyberscience: Computational Science and the Rise of the Fourth Paradigm.
+I have taught a variety of courses in physics at both undergraduate and graduate levels.
+Since Fall 2014, I have also taught a course cross-listed in the School of Information and Honors Program entitled Cyberscience: Computational Science and the Rise of the Fourth Paradigm.